Alluxio/alluxio/docs/en/Metrics-System.md

 * BlocksDeleted: Total number of blocks deleted.
 * BlocksEvicted: Total number of blocks evicted.
 * BlocksPromoted: Total number of blocks promoted.
+* NettyBlockRead: Total number of netty block read request to the worker.
-* BlocksReadRemote: Total number of blocks read remotely from the worker.
+* NettyBlockReadFailures: Total number of netty block read request failed on the worker.
+* NettyBlockWrite: Total number of netty block write request to the worker.
+* NettyBlockWriteFailures: Total number of netty block write request failed on the worker.

+## Client

+### General
-* BlocksWrittenLocal: Total number of blocks written to the worker locally.
+* NettyConnectionsOpen: Total number of netty connections to the Alluxio workers open on the client.

+### Logical Operations

-* BytesReadRemote: Total number of bytes read remotely from the worker.
+* BytesReadRemote: Total number of bytes read remotely from on the client.
-* BytesWrittenRemote: Total number of bytes written remotely to the worker.
+* BytesWrittenRemote: Total number of bytes written remotely on the client.
-* BytesReadUfs: Total number of bytes read from under file system on the worker.
+* BytesReadUfs: Total number of bytes read from under file system on the client.
-* BytesWrittenLocal: Total number of bytes written to the worker locally.
-* BytesWrittenUfs: Total number of bytes written to under file system on the worker.
+* BytesWrittenUfs: Total number of bytes written to under file system on the client.